 Top Ten Interesting Facts Known about the Fandango Treasure Hunt

-In 2020 on November 26th, if not found before, the Fandango Treasure Hunt which offers the challenge to find a Golden Key worth $10,000 dollars will end.
+On November 26th, 2020, if not found before, the Fandango Treasure Hunt which offers the challenge to find a Golden Key worth $10,000 dollars will end.
 Below are the top ten interesting facts known about this treasure hunt.
 Can this Key be found before time runs out?!
 Enjoy!

 1)It is hidden on Mount Desert Island

 Unlike some treasure hunts which only say, ‘within the lower 48 states’ or ‘somewhere north of Santa Fe’, the Fandango treasure hunt specifically states the Golden Key is to be found somewhere on Mount Desert Island in Maine.
 Although this narrowing down hasn’t made the Treasure any easier to find (the hunt started in 2007), it does provide a more precise area to search.

 2)A Master Riddle Needs Discovered

 Within the directions for the hunt, it is clear a Master Riddle needs discovered and this is to be solved in order to discover the exact location of Fandango’s Golden Key.
 This is similar to what was needed for the 1979 hunt entitled Masquerade.
 A Master Riddle needed to be discovered in Masquerade, and its solution provided the location of the Jeweled Golden Hare which was the prize of that hunt.
 Fandango has many similar items to the Masquerade hunt.
 More on that can be read here: Fandango and Masquerade similarities

 3) Letters in Image Borders Anagram to Words

 As mentioned above, Fandango includes similar puzzle elements that Masquerade included.
 One of these are that various Red Letters in borders anagram to words.
 Sixteen different words are found within the borders of Fandango using not only Red letters, but with the addition of a few Blue letters.